ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/pac/pac.md

 | Neoverse N1 | No           | Armv8.2-A       |                                     |
 | Neoverse E1 | No           | Armv8.2-A       |                                     |

+If you are looking for cloud instances with Pointer Authentication, AWS instances with Graviton3 processors are a good place to start (C7g, M7g, and R7g).

 ## Preparation for exercise the following sections

-Install [GCC](/install-guides/gcc/native/) and other build tools to proceed.
-Below is a sample command for installing the build tools using the `apt` package manager.
-Finding the equivalent packages to install using other package managers (like `yum`) is an exercise left to the reader.
+Install [GCC](/install-guides/gcc/native/) and other tools.
+The commands for using the `apt` package manager are below.
+Similar commands are possible with other package managers (such as `yum`).

 ```console
 sudo apt update
 sudo apt install gcc make gdb-multiarch -y
 ```

-## Disable/Enable Pointer Authentication in kernel for debug and experimentation
+## Configure Pointer Authentication in the Linux kernel

 {{% notice Note %}}
-The below is information on how to disable pointer authentication, not an endorsement that it's acceptable to turn it off.
-Only disable pointer authentication if you are willing to take the security risk.
+The information below explains how to disable pointer authentication.
+This not recommended, but you may want to do it for experimentation purposes.
 {{% /notice %}}

-Pointer Authentication is a security feature that should be used.
-In fact, major Linux distributions enable it by default.
-That said, it is possible to turn off Pointer Authentication for debug or overhead investigations.
-It can be disabled with a kernel configuration parameter, or if the the kernel was compiled with Pointer Authentication enabled, then it can be disabled with a kernel boot parameter change.
+Pointer Authentication is a recommended security feature, and is enabled by default in Linux distributions.
+However, it is possible to turn off Pointer Authentication for debug or performance investigations.
+It can be disabled with a kernel configuration parameter, or if the the kernel was compiled with Pointer Authentication enabled, it can be disabled with a kernel boot parameter change.

 Kernel configuration:
 ```